Kong/docs.konghq.com/app/docs/0.10.x/getting-started/enabling-plugins.md

   </ol>
 </div>

-In this section, you'll learn how to configure plugins.
-One of the core principals of Kong is its extensibility through [plugins][plugins].
+In this section, you'll learn how to configure Kong plugins.
+One of the core principles of Kong is its extensibility through [plugins][plugins].
 Plugins allow you to easily add new features to your API or make your API easier to manage.

-As an example, we'll have you configure the [key-auth][key-auth] plugin to add authentication to your API.
+In the steps below you will configure the [key-auth][key-auth] plugin to add authentication to your API.
+Prior to the addition of this plugin, **all** requests to your API would be proxied upstream.
+Once you add and configure this plugin, **only** requests with the correct API key(s) will be proxied - all other requests will be rejected by Kong, thus protecting your upstream service from unauthorized use.

-1. ### Configure the plugin for your API
+1. ### Configure the key-auth plugin for your API

     Issue the following cURL request on the previously created API named `mockbin`: